Early Detection Rapid Response

 In June, 2016, the Noxious Weed Program staff, along with a team of weed professionals, finalized the new EDRR Framework & Strategic Plan for the state.
 This document provides goals and objectives for EDRR in Colorado and will be adjusted as those goals are met.

-If you find a population of one of the Watch List species, please fill out the Spotter Form.
+If you find a population of one of the Watch List species, please submit a report to the EDDMapS West database.